3 Things To Remember When Planning An Outdoor Wedding

 Other Outdoor Options.

-There are ways to incorporate the outdoors to your wedding without actually having a totally outdoor wedding.
+There are ways to incorporate the outdoors into your wedding without actually having a totally outdoor wedding.

-Consider a photo shoot held outside (weather permitting).
-If this is of interest to you, keep it in mind when selecting your venue to determine if their grounds provide for a breathtaking back drop.
+Consider a photoshoot held outside (weather permitting).
+If this is of interest to you, keep it in mind when selecting your venue to determine if their grounds provide a breathtaking backdrop.

-Another option is selecting a venue which offers you the opportunity to host the ceremony or cocktail hour outdoors with the option at the last-minute to switch to indoors.
-Sometimes having best of both worlds is best for you and your guests.
+Another option is selecting a venue that offers you the opportunity to host the ceremony or cocktail hour outdoors with the option at the last minute to switch to indoors.
+Sometimes having the best of both worlds is best for you and your guests.
 In the heat of summer, guests may not want to be outdoors for long but having only a brief portion of your wedding outdoors with the rest indoors is a great compromise.